X

 • Infection.
 The liver can become infected by certain parasites and viruses that can be transmitted via bodily fluids or through food and water that contains contamination.
 Liver infections commonly result in hepatitis (aka, an inflamed liver).

 • Autoimmune disorders, cancer, and genetics.
-Certain autoimmune disorders, like autoimmune hepatitis can cause your body to attack the liver, causing damage and loss of function.
+Certain autoimmune disorders, like autoimmune hepatitis B can cause your body to attack the liver, causing liver damage and loss of function.
 Cancer of the liver can also cause loss of function as well as some rare genetic disorders.
+When the immune system attacks the body, this is considered an autoimmune disorder.

 • Chronic alcohol abuse.
 Alcohol damages liver cells and creates scar tissue that can impede liver function.
 It also causes excess fat to be stored in the liver.
 Chronic alcohol abuse can lead to cirrhosis of the liver and even liver failure.

 • Non-alcoholic fatty liver disease (NAFLD).
-NAFLD is a disease of the liver which involves the storage of excess fat in the liver, unrelated to drinking alcohol.
+NAFLD is a chronic liver disease which involves the storage of excess fat in the liver, unrelated to alcohol consumption.
 Many people who have NAFLD don’t even consume alcohol, or do so in extreme moderation.

 NAFLD can be caused by negative health markers like obesity, insulin resistance, high blood sugar, and high cholesterol.
 Grouped together, these negative health markers make up a condition known as metabolic syndrome, a condition that places you at higher risk for diabetes and heart disease.